India–Pakistan naval war of 1971: Conclusion

-Ending

 After the successful operations by Indian Navy, India controlled the Persian Gulf and Pakistani oil route.
 The Pakistani Navy's main ships were either destroyed or forced to remain in port.
 A partial naval blockade was imposed by the Indian Navy on the port of Karachi and no merchant ship could approach Karachi.
 Shipping traffic to and from Karachi, Pakistan's only major port at that time, ceased.
-Within a few days after the attacks on Karachi, the Eastern fleet of Indian Navy had success over the Pakistani forces in East Pakistan.
-By the end of the war, the Indian Navy controlled the seas around both the wings of Pakistan.
+Within a few days after the attacks on Karachi, the Eastern fleet of Indian Navy had success over the Pakistani forces in East Pakistan.Furthermore, the successful Indian Air Operations and Operation Jackpot, led by the Bengali units with the support of Indian Army, undermined the operational capability of Pakistan Navy.
+Many naval officers (mostly Bengalis) had defected from the Navy and fought against the Pakistan Navy.

 The War ended for both the fronts after the Instrument of Surrender of Pakistani forces stationed in East Pakistan was signed at Ramna Race Course in Dhaka at 16.31 IST on 16 December 1971, by Lieutenant General A. A. K. Niazi, Commander of Pakistani forces in East Pakistan and accepted by Lieutenant General Jagjit Singh Aurora, General Officer Commanding-in-chief of Eastern Command of the Indian Army.

-The Commander-in-Chief of the Indian Navy's Eastern Naval Command Vice Admiral Nilakanta Krishnan also received the Naval surrender from the Flag Officer East Pakistan Navy, Rear Admiral Mohammad Shariff.
+On 16 December, at 16:13hrs, Rear-Admiral Mohammad Shariff surrendered his Naval Command to Vice-Admiral Nilakanta Krishnan Commander-in-Chief of the Eastern Naval Command.
 Sharif surrendered his TT pistol to Krishnan at 1631 hrs saying "Admiral Krishnan, Sir, soon I will be disarmed.
 Your Navy fought magnificently and had us cornered everywhere.
 There is no one I would like to surrender my arms to other than the Commander-in-Chief of the Eastern Fleet."
-The TT Pistol is still placed in a covered glass display at the Indian Military Academy's Museum.

-The damage inflicted on the Pakistani Navy stood at 7 gunboats, 1 minesweeper, 1 submarine, 2 destroyers, 3 patrol craft belonging to the coast guard, 18 cargo, supply and communication vessels, and large scale damage inflicted on the naval base and docks in the coastal town of Karachi.
-Three merchant navy ships – Anwarbaksh, Pasni and Madhumathi – and ten smaller vessels were captured.
-Around 1900 personnel were lost, while 1413 servicemen were captured by Indian forces in Dhaka.
-According to one Pakistan scholar, Tariq Ali, the Pakistan Navy lost a third of its force in the war.

-The damage inflicted on the Indian Navy stood at 1 frigate, 1 minesweeper, 3 patrol boat, 1 Navel Aircraft additionally 2 Mukti Bahini gunboats destroyed.
+His TT Pistol is still placed in "cover glass" where his name is printed in big golden letters at the Indian Military Academy's Museum.
+In 1972, U.S. Navy's Chief of Naval Operations (CNO) and Indian Navy's Chief of Naval Staff Admiral Sardarilal Mathradas Nanda also paid him a visit with basket of fruits and cakes which initially surprised him, and was concern of his health.
+While meeting with them, Admiral Shariff summed up that: